Terry Fox Drive: Expansion projects

-There have been several expansion and widening projects have occurred.
-Mostly a two-lane road between Highway 417 and Hazeldean Road, this section was later widened to four lanes.
+There have been several expansion and widening projects that have occurred.
+Mostly a two-lane road between Richardson Side Road, past the Highway 417 and Hazeldean Road, this section was later widened to four lanes.
 From 2000 to 2006 it was gradually extended to the south where it crosses Fernbank Road and now continues on to Eagleson Road.
 It has also been extended to the north towards Kanata Avenue.

-Future expansion of Terry Fox Drive is controversial, with opposition from the Sierra Club, David Suzuki Foundation, Greenpeace, Robert Bateman and many residents because the road is planned to cut through a provincially significant wetland affecting 20 species at risk in this area: including endangered species such as the Butternut Tree, American Ginseng, and the Blanding's Turtle.
+Future expansion of Terry Fox Drive is controversial, with opposition from the Sierra Club, David Suzuki Foundation, Greenpeace, Robert Bateman and many residents because the road is planned to cut through a provincially significant wetland, affecting 20 species at risk in this area: including endangered species such as the Butternut Tree, American Ginseng, and the Blanding's Turtle.

 The last remaining section of the Terry Fox Drive extension from Old Second Line Road to Kanata Avenue opened for traffic on 21 July 2011, finally connecting Kanata Lakes to Morgan's Grant.

 The remaining landscaping was completed and the official opening was planned for mid-August 2011.

 Speed limits

-Speed limit through most of the southern section of Terry Fox is 70 km/h, however for a small portion south of Glen Cairn, the speed limit is 80 km/h, while near Hazeldean Road it is 60 km/h.
-The Terry Fox section in Morgan's Grant and the Kanata Business Park has a speed limit of 50 km/h.
+Speed limit through most of the southern section of Terry Fox Drive is 70 km/h, however for a small portion south of Glen Cairn, the speed limit is 80 km/h.
+The section from the Richardson Side Road intersection past the South March Highlands Conservation Forest to the section in Morgan's Grant and the Kanata Business Park has a speed limit of 80 km/h (50 mph) and 60 km/h (37 mph).
+The speed limit in Morgan's Grant/Kanata Business Park is 50 km/h (31 mph).